 Joseph M. Jacobson

-In the mid-1990s, Joe Jacobson, a post-doctoral student at Stanford University, envisioned a book with content that could be changed and renewed at the push of a button.
-Jacobson set out to create a changeable display, sketching out a system of black and white particles encapsulated in microspheres and embedded in a display medium.
+In the mid-1990s, Joe Jacobson, a postdoctoral student at Stanford University, envisioned a book with content that could be changed and renewed at the push of a button.
+Jacobson set out to create a changeable display, sketching out a system of black-and-white particles encapsulated in microspheres and embedded in a display medium.
 This was the beginning of electronic ink.